radial/wheel-postgresql/README.md

 To run dynamically:

-1. Modify the `fig-dynamic.yml` file to point at your own Wheel repository location by setting the `$WHEEL_REPO` variable.
+1. Modify the `docker-compose-dynamic.yml` file to point at your own Wheel repository location by setting the `$WHEEL_REPO` variable.
 When run, the Hub container will pull the "config" branch of that repository and use it to run the Spoke container with your own configuration.
-3. `fig -f fig-dynamic.yml up`
+3. `docker-compose -f docker-compose-dynamic.yml up`